 place it on a lightly floured surface.
 Roll the pastry into a

 12 inch (30 cm) round.
 (To prevent the

 pastry from sticking to the counter and to ensure uniform thickness, keep

 lifting up and turning the pastry a quarter turn as you roll (always roll from

 the center of the pastry outwards).)

 the dough in half and gently transfer to a 9 inch (23 cm)

 pie pan.
-Brush off any excess flour and trim any overhanging
+Brush off any excess flour and tuck the overhanging

 Preheat the oven to 400